World’s largest Starbucks set to open in Chicago this fall

 CHICAGO, Ill. – The world’s largest Starbucks is set to open in the Windy City this fall.

 The Chicago Tribune reports that the coffee company will open its newest Reserve Roastery on the city’s Magnificent Mile on Nov.
-15 at 10 a.m. and it will employ about 200 people.
+15 at 9 a.m.
+(Central time) and it will employ about 200 people.

 Starbucks first announced the Roastery would be built at the intersection of N. Michigan Ave. and Erie St. in April 2017.
 It will be the third Roastery location in the U.S. after the Seattle and New York City locations.